 3. It is fun to share a unified goal

 My husband and I are both goal-driven, but having the same goal was a wonderful bonding experience.
 Crossing the finish line was even better, knowing that we did it together.

 4. You work harder

-Sometimes when you are on your own, especially if it is your first training cycle, you may find yourself running at a slower pace, skipping a run, or taking more breaks.
-However, when you are training with a buddy you have another person who is also training alongside you which creates an inherent responsibility to do your best, even if you are unable to complete all of the runs together.
+Sometimes when you are on your own, especially if it is your first training cycle, you may find yourself running slower, skipping a run, or taking more breaks.
+However, when you are training with a buddy, you have another person who is also training alongside you, which creates an inherent responsibility to do your best, even if you cannot complete all of the runs together.

 5. It is more fun!

 You may love training alone.
-But, I hope I was able to offer insight into what it is like to train with a buddy.
+But, I could offer insight into what it is like to train with a buddy.
 Maybe the Des Moines 2020 Marathon Series is your year to try it.
-I know my husband and I are ready to dust off our shoes for another training cycle.
-We will definitely be at the starting line together, and will also finish strong (even if not at the exact same time!).
+I know my husband, and I are ready to dust off our shoes for another training cycle.
+We will definitely be at the starting line together and finish strong (even if not at the same time!).